 – Working with scientists, engineers and other experts, and supporting them to engage with the media; creating more opportunities for them to get their voices heard on the big science, health and environment stories of the day.

 – Supporting press officers when they are working on complex science, health and environment stories.

 – In addition, the SMC provides expert advice and evidence on issues relating to science in the media.
 The Centre often submits evidence to select committee inquiries on science communication in emergencies and public understanding of risk, and in 2011-12 gave both written and oral evidence to the Leveson Inquiry into the culture, ethics and practice of the press.

 The independence of the Science Media Centre is critical to the work we carry out.
 We do not have any specific agenda other than to promote the reporting of evidence-based science, and are completely independent in both our governance and funding.

-The Science Media Centre’s Annual Report for April 2011-March 2012 can be seen here.
+The Science Media Centre’s Annual Reports can be found on this page.
 You can view our profile on the Charity Commission’s website here.